 The HSCP integrated management team structure (click here to view) is now in place and there is also an Integration Joint Board (IJB), which is the new governance Board and has responsibility for the planning, resourcing and overseeing of the operational delivery of integrated services.
 The membership of the IJB (click here to view) comprises elected councillors, NHS Highland Board members and a number of other members from a range of sectors and stakeholder groups including the Third Sector, Independent Sector, patients/service users, Trade Unions, staff and carers.
 This wide ranging membership reflects the need to change the way we provide and access services, putting people at the heart of the process by operating as a single health and social care team at a local level.

 To assist with the integration of services the HSCP consulted at the end of 2015 with local communities, stakeholders, staff and patients/service users on its 3 year Strategic Plan (click here to view the report on this consultation).
-This Plan has now been updated (click here to view final version) to reflect the comments and feedback received and will provide a road map on the actions needed to shift our services and resources to ones which prioritise anticipatory care, preventative measures and the maintenance of health and wellbeing so that working together we can achieve our joint vision that: 'People in Argyll and Bute will live longer, healthier, independent lives'.
+This Plan was updated (click here to view final version) to reflect the comments and feedback received and provides a road map on the actions needed to shift our services and resources to ones which prioritise anticipatory care, preventative measures and the maintenance of health and wellbeing so that working together we can achieve our joint vision that: 'People in Argyll and Bute will live longer, healthier, independent lives'.